nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A DDoS attack overwhelms a target using distributed sources to deny service.
 I mitigate it using **rate limiting, WAFs, CDNs, anomaly detection, and dedicated DDoS protection services like Cloudflare or AWS Shield**.
 For large orgs, I recommend using **Anycast routing**, **redundancy in DNS**, and **constant traffic baselining**.”

----

-✅ Up Next: **Q37.
-What Is Phishing and How Do You Defend Against It?**
-This is one of the **most successful attack vectors** even in 2025.
-Shall we continue?

-Great!
-Let's now tackle a **high-frequency interview topic** that’s also a **top real-world threat vector**:

----

 ### ❓ **Q37.
 What Is Phishing and How Do You Defend Against It?**